top of page

 These sessions have been scheduled to run on a weekly basis with consistent participants and music facilitators to best support consistency, routine and regularity.
 If you would like to express interest in your child/young person joining this group please click the button below.

-Autumn Term 1 2025 Dates:
+Summer Term 1 2026 Dates:

-10th, 17th, 24th September
+3rd, 10th, 17th, 24th June

 Sensory Singing